 “Yeah,” said Mike Hopper, prepared for this one.
 “Historians in my world figured the birth of Christ is off by forty years.
 In your world it’s only four years.
 And our calendar goes by the adjusted date.
 So there’s a forty year calendar difference between our worlds.”

 “And it’s December, not November.
 Three days to Christmas, speaking of Christ.
 There are Christmas trees everywhere.”

 “Calendars almost never line up across parallel worlds.
 It’s the people who run parallel to each other, and are usually the same age; but calendars are man-made and depend on historical circumstances.”
 He hoped that string of bullshit sounded impressive.

 “And people talk on portable phones.
 You guys are advanced.
 Dustin was right, it’s so much the same, but so different too.”

 “Yeah,” said Mike Hopper.
-Thirty-eight years in someone’s future did pass for a rather convincing alternate world.
+Forty years in someone’s future did pass for a rather convincing alternate world.

 “So, how exactly do you need our help?”

 He returned to more truthful territory.
 “The Gate.
 In another few days, a man named Charles Morgred will arrive at the abandoned lab from out of state.
 He plans on doing something to the Gate that will wipe out all of America, not just Hawkins.”